pyiron/pyiron/docs/source/installation.rst

     {{command}}

-Such a template contains the variables `{{job_name}}` which is used to identify the job on the queuing system, typical pyiron job names are constructred using the prefix `pi` followed by the pyiron job id.
+Such a template contains the variables :code:`{{job_name}}` which is used to identify the job on the queuing system, typical pyiron job names are constructred using the prefix :code:`pi` followed by the pyiron job id.
 This allows pyiron to match the job on the queuing system with the job table.
-The second option is the `{{working_directory}}` which is the directory where the job is located and the simulation code is executed.
+The second option is the :code:`{{working_directory}}` which is the directory where the job is located and the simulation code is executed.
 For pyiron this is typically a subdirectory of the simulation protocol to simplify identifiying broken calculation on the filesystem.
-The third option is the `run_time` which specifies the run time in seconds, followed by the `memoery_max` which specifies the memory requirement of a given calculation.
+The third option is the :code:`run_time` which specifies the run time in seconds, followed by the :code:`memory_max` which specifies the memory requirement of a given calculation.
 Both parameters are optional.
-Finally the `cores` defines the number of CPU cores used for a calculation and the `command` parameter is set by pyiron to load a pyiron object during the execution.
+Finally the :code:`cores` defines the number of CPU cores used for a calculation and the :code:`command` parameter is set by pyiron to load a pyiron object during the execution.
 When a pyiron job is executed on a compute node initially a python process is called to reload the pyiron object and afterwards the pyiron object calls the shell script just list a regular job executed on the login node.
 By initially calling a python process pyiron is able to track the progress of the calculation.

-Besides the queue templates the queues directory also contains the queue configuration `queue.yaml`:
+Besides the queue templates the queues directory also contains the queue configuration :code:`queue.yaml`:

 .. code-block:: bash